Cyclonecode/mysql-notification/README.md

 # Installation

-- Install modules from package.json
+- Install modules from **package.json**:

       npm install

-- Setup your user defined function (UDF) by adding the shared library into mysqls plugin folder, this folder can be located by executing `SHOW VARIABLES LIKE 'plugin_dir';` from the mysql client.
+- Setup your user defined function (UDF) by adding the shared library into mysqls plugin folder, this folder can be located by executing `SHOW VARIABLES LIKE 'plugin_dir';` from the mysql client:

       mysql -u<user> -p<pass> -e"SHOW VARIABLES LIKE 'plugin_dir'"
       cp mysql_notification.so /usr/local/mysql/lib/plugin/.

-- Tell mysql about the UDF
+- Tell mysql about the UDF:

       CREATE FUNCTION MySQLNotification RETURNS INTEGER SONAME 'mysql_notification.so';

-- Create triggers for INSERT/UPDATE/DELETE
+- Create triggers for INSERT/UPDATE/DELETE:

 ```
 DELIMITER @@